yifanzhang-pro/Matrix-SSL/README.md

 # PyTorch-KernelSSL

-Code for Kernel-SSL from paper titled 'Understanding Self-supervised Learning from Kernel Perspective'.
+Code for Kernel-SSL from paper titled 'Kernel-SSL: Kernel KL Divergence for Self-supervised Learning'.